danielbldr/rails_engine/README.md

 ### About the Project

 Solo project building a test driven API based on an e-commerce database.
 The application contains business logic and advanced database calls.
 Controllers are RESTful and adhere to the single responsibility principle.
+You can interact with this API through the front end, [Rails Driver](https://github.com/danielbldr/rails_driver)

 ## Local Setup